akotronis/DIT247/dit247/README-tech.md

 ### VM launch and setup
 - In Windows host run `>>> vagrant up` in the folder where the `Vagrantfile` is
 - Connect to vm with VSCode using one of the hosts in `~/.ssh/config` file
-- Run `>>> ps -eF | grep java` to see if the openwhisk launch command is running and if not run it:
-  - `>>> sudo java -Dwhisk.standalone.host.name=0.0.0.0 -Dwhisk.standalone.host.internal=0.0.0.0 -Dwhisk.standalone.host.external=0.0.0.0 -jar ~/openwhisk/bin/openwhisk-standalone.jar --couchdb --kafka --api-gw --kafka-ui`
-- Check if Openwhisk API is accessible: `>>> curl http:0.0.0.0:3233`
 - Forward ports from VSCode
   - 1880 (Nodered UI `http://localhost:1880` and dashboard `http://localhost:1880/ui`)
   - 9991 (Minio UI `http://localhost:9991/browser`)